PERIOD (TITIK)

 (They share the same cats.)

-To show that there are similar items which are owned individually by different owners, make each owner in the series possessive.
+individually by different owners, make each owner in the series possessive.

 Example: John's and Mary's pet cats.